br-automation-com/mappView-User/README.md

 <a name="Description"></a>
 ## Description
 The sample consists of two main components.
 The sample page is used to display all important settings for users and roles.
-The task UserManagement drives the user managamnet and uses the ArUser library in the background.
+The task UserManagement drives the user management and uses the ArUser library in the background.
 The following functions are currently supported.

 * Create, rename and delete user
 * Assign and remove roles from users